socialvibe/truex-ad-renderer-web-integration/README.md

 ### Reference Apps

+Here is a [reference application example](https://github.com/socialvibe/truex-ctv-web-reference-app) that uses the `TruexAdRenderer`, demonstrating its use from a main video, as well as including several platform launcher projects that demonstrate how to sideload the reference application to various devices.

 1. [Generic Reference App](https://github.com/socialvibe/truex-ctv-web-reference-app)
+   * Presents a "Generic" CSAI style web app that uses the `TruexAdRenderer`, demonstrating its use from a main video, as well as including several platform launcher projects that demonstrate how to sideload the reference application to various devices.
 1. [Google Ad Manager: Server-side Ad Insertion Reference App](https://github.com/socialvibe/truex-ctv-web-google-ad-manager-reference-app)
+   * Presents a
 1. [Google Ad Manager: Client-side Ad Insertion Reference App](https://github.com/socialvibe/truex-ctv-google-ima-csai-ref-app)